djblue/ssh-mpv/README.md

 - user: ssh server user
 - server: ssh server name
+- port : port to use for ssh (22 by default)
 - dir: directory to search on the ssh server
 - edit: editor to use for vipe

-*And you have the option to use a [Jump Host](https://www.tecmint.com/access-linux-server-using-a-jump-host/) to access the server indeirectly if he is e.g. behind a NAT/Firewall)*
+*And you have the option to use a [Jump Host](https://www.tecmint.com/access-linux-server-using-a-jump-host/) to access the server indirectly if he is e.g. behind a NAT/Firewall)*

 ## Usage